 For more details please see EMPA Report, 2008 448819 – “AirX Breathability”

-The AirX™ shield has the same horseshoe shaped shield as the SAHFEHIP Classic and in laboratory studies the AirX™ shield has shown improved material properties and biomechanical performance compared to SAFEHIP® Soft/Classic.
-And as it is just a substitute of material the clinical studies on SAFEHIP® Soft/Classic can be regarded as applicable for the SAFEHIP® AirX™.
+The AirX™ shield has the same horseshoe shape as the SAFEHIP Classic shield and in laboratory studies the AirX™ shield has shown improved material properties and biomechanical performance compared to SAFEHIP® Soft/Classic shield.
+And as it is just a substitute of material, the clinical studies on SAFEHIP® Soft/Classic can be regarded as applicable for the SAFEHIP® AirX™.

 Currently no international recognized standard exists.